Gloucester Road, Bristol: Culture

 Because Gloucester Road is popular with artists, creative works are encouraged by local businesses.
 The Golden Lion pub permits graffiti artists to draw on their walls, provided their artwork includes a lion.
 In 2014, a graffiti stencil of Cary Grant, who grew up in the local area, was drawn above Room 212 on Gloucester Road.
 Though Banksy's artwork features in many locations around Bristol, there is none on Gloucester Road; the nearest being "The Mild Mild West" further south on the A38 at Stokes Croft.

 An annual street party is held every Christmas on Gloucester Road.
 During the event, shops are encouraged to open late, and additional food and drink stalls are available.
 In 2014, Bristol City Council spent over £23,000 on new Christmas lights on order to promote the party and related events.

 Public transport

-Ten bus routes operate on Gloucester Road; the 3A, 3B and 3X operated by Stagecoach West, and the 71, 72, 73, 75, 76, T2 and Severn Express operated by First West of England.
+Many bus routes operate on Gloucester Road; the 3A, 3B and 3X operated by Stagecoach West, and the 72, 73, 74, 75, 76, 77, T2 and Severn Express operated by First West of England.
 The nearest railway station is Montpelier railway station on the Severn Beach Line.